-In health care policy circles, the term “super-utilizer” has come to define a small population of individuals whose acute care needs are responsible for disproportionately high health care spending.
+In health care policy circles, the term “super-utilizer” has come to define a small population of patients with complex health and social needs whose acute care is responsible for disproportionately high health care spending.
 This group has been the subject of much attention as health care systems work to reduce costs and provide better care.

-The systematic review included 46 evaluations of interventions to address super-utilizer patients in the U.S. The most common intervention evaluated was case management, followed by medical care plans and care coordination.
+The systematic review included 46 evaluations of interventions in the U.S. The most common intervention evaluated was case management, followed by medical care plans and care coordination.
 Notably, most interventions were tailored to provide personalized care, including social services, based on patients’ individual needs.

-The analysis revealed several flaws in the current evaluation research literature on super-utilizers:
+The analysis revealed several flaws in the current evaluation research literature on this population of patients:

 - Out of 46 evaluations, eight (17%) were randomized controlled trials and nine (20%) used a quasi-experimental design.
 This means that 29 evaluations (63%) had no control group.

 - Most studies (89%) evaluated outcomes over 12 months or less, making it difficult to gauge the lasting impact of the interventions.

 - Definitions of "super-utilizers" varied significantly across studies, ranging from patients having more than two ED visits in six months, to patients with more than 25 ED visits in one year.